armando-g/poweredge-ipmi-fancontrol/README.md

 This script uses the `psutil` and `subprocess` libraries to continuously monitor the CPU temperature and adjust the fan speed through the IPMI interface.
 The script executes a continuous loop that samples the average temperature across all CPU cores and calculates the corresponding fan speed via a linear equation, utilizing pre-configured minimum and maximum temperature and fan speed bounds.
 Additionally, the script incorporates a hysteresis mechanism, which sets a minimum temperature delta threshold before triggering an update in fan speed, thus mitigating excessive fan speed fluctuations.

+This script has been successfully tested on the Dell R210ii, R720, and R7910.

 ## Prerequisites
 * Python 3
 * `psutil` library